thoughtspot/thoughtspot.github.io/_complex-search/about-query-on-query.md

 - For best performance, views should have 50 or fewer columns, and no more than 10 million rows.
 Exceeding these boundaries may make queries against this view run slow.

-- To improve performance, you can materialize the views.

 - You can use an ETL (extract, transform, load) processes to circumvent these limitations.

 ## Related Information